ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/Flywoo F745/README.md

 ## PWM Output

-The Beast F7 AIO supports up to 4 PWM outputs.
-The pads for motor output ESC1 to ESC4 on the above diagram are for the 4 outputs.
-All 4 outputs support DShot as well as all PWM types.
+The GOKU GN 745 AIO supports up to 8 PWM outputs.
+The pads for motor output ESC1 to ESC4 on the above diagram are the first 4 outputs, there are four additional pads for PWM 5-8.
+All 8 outputs support DShot as well as all PWM types.

-The PWM are in in two groups.
+The PWM are in in 4 groups.

 Channels within the same group need to use the same output rate.
 If any channel in a group uses DShot then all channels in the group need